intake/intake/docs/source/auth-plugins.rst

 The `header` argument is a dictionary of HTTP headers that were present in the client request.
 In this case, the plugin is looking for a special ``intake-secret`` header which contains the shared secret token.
-Because HTTP header names are not case sensitive, the ``BaseAuth`` class provides a helper method ``get_case_insensitive()``, which will match dictionary keys in a case-insentive way.
+Because HTTP header names are not case sensitive, the ``BaseAuth`` class provides a helper method ``get_case_insensitive()``, which will match dictionary keys in a case-insensitive way.

 The ``allow_access`` method also takes two additional arguments.
 The ``source`` argument is the instance of ``LocalCatalogEntry`` for the data source being checked.
 Most commonly auth plugins will want to inspect the